• Home

 Middlebury is one of the best places to stay in Vermont in the fall if you’re looking for a destination that’s a perfect mix between a city like Burlington, and a smaller town.
 Since Middlebury is home to Middlebury College, it has a great college town feel, but also lots of charm, and is a great place to see fall foliage.

-In Middlebury, you’ll find cozy inns, great restaurants, covered bridges, classic Vermont landscapes and a great local brewery and distillery scene.
+In Middlebury, you’ll find cozy inns, wonderful restaurants, covered bridges, classic Vermont landscapes, and a great local brewery and distillery scene.

 Best Things To Do In Middlebury, VT In The Fall